 Stitgen notes that a title search is mandatory for any real estate transaction that requires title insurance.
 This includes homes purchased with financing, as mortgage lenders require a title search in order to provide funds for the loan.

-“Think of title searches on a house like an employer’s background check on a job applicant,” says Landy Liu, New York City-based general manager of Better Settlement Services.
+“Think of title searches on a house like an employer’s background check on a job applicant,” says Landy Liu, general manager of Better.com’s homeowners insurance and title insurance and escrow departments.
 “This protects the lender as well.”